-Built in the UK and weighing 6.1 tonnes, it's the first satellite to be optimised for delivering high-speed broadband services.
+At the end of 2010 Eutelsat launched KA-SAT 9A, which was at the time the largest dedicated High Throughput Satellite (HTS) in the world.
+Built in the UK and weighing 6.1 tonnes, it was the first satellite to be optimised for delivering high-speed broadband services.
 Using ka-band spot beam technology, it's able to offer 20Mbps download speeds and 6Mbps upload to anyone and everyone who lives within one of its 82 spot beams – with no slowdown due to geographical location within that beam.
-Sitting in a geostationary orbit 22,200 miles in space the satellite orbits in a fixed position above Europe.
+Sitting in a geostationary orbit 22,200 miles above the Earth in space, the satellite orbits in a fixed position above Europe.

 Beam me up